doublesharp/validated-field-for-acf/readme.txt

 == Changelog ==
 = 1.4 beta =
-* Beta support for Advanced Custom Fields 5.0
+* Support for Advanced Custom Fields 5.0
 * The `$inputs` variable is now available using and index of `meta_key` and returning an array with the values "field", "value", and "prev_value".
 * Fix for custom "post_id" string value instead of integer
 * For ACF 5+ only
  * The new ['acf/validate_value`](http://www.advancedcustomfields.com/resources/acf-validate_value/) filter is used for better compatibility and performance.
+ * Get rid of inline JavaScript in the WordPress Admin and leverage ACF JavaScript events.
 * For ACF 4 only
  * Compatibility with tabbed layouts (natively supported in ACF 5)